Applying for a passport or ID card if you live in Czech Republic

 Collect your document

-You can collect your document from the embassy in Prague between 9.00 and 12.00 on Tuesdays and Thursdays.
-You do not need to make an appointment.
-First check which days our offices are closed.
+You can collect your document from the embassy in Prague.
+You need to make an appoint for the collection of your document.
+Please check our contactpage for contact details.

 Have your document sent by post

-You can also have your new passport or ID card sent to you for the prices below:
+You can also have your new passport sent to you for the prices below:

 - postage to Germany: CZK 310.00 (EUR 12.50), which you must pay when you submit your application